 Meaning and History

 Castorama stores serve millions of individual consumers.
 They are located in different cities and even in different countries, but they are united by a common concept called Do It Smart, adopted in 2012, and a new visual style.
-Since then, the hypermarkets have had a friendly atmosphere that caters to newcomers who don’t understand anything about the renovation.
+Since then, the hypermarkets have maintained a friendly atmosphere that welcomes newcomers who don’t understand the renovation.
 Its goal is to enhance the customer experience.
 To this end, the outlets are combined with demonstration areas where customers can learn about the products and how to use them: for example, learn how to lay tiles under the supervision of a master.
-It is assumed that most professionals do not go to retail chains and buy everything they need for construction and repair only from wholesalers.
+It is assumed that most professionals do not go to retail chains to buy everything they need for construction and repair, but instead buy only from wholesalers.

 Before the modern concept, Castorama stores operated in a different format.
-They had bright color zones dividing the entire assortment by directions (do-it-yourself, decoration, home, garden), naturally reflected in the logo.
+They had bright color zones that divided the entire assortment into categories (do-it-yourself, decoration, home, garden), which were naturally reflected in the logo.
 Now those colors no longer exist-the Do It Smart ideology calls for the use of warm hues that appeal to consumers.
-When the company came to this decision, it changed several emblems, which are generally similar to each other.
+When the company made this decision, it changed several similar emblems.

 What is Castorama?